 Garlic and shallots.
 Simple enough, but essential.
 Cumin, coriander, white pepper, and nutmeg make up the dried spices.
 It's best to use whole spices and toast them in a pan for a minute prior to grinding, just like in any good curry.
 But pre-ground spices work fine too.
 I've made it both ways and there isn't a really discernible difference.

 Cilantro roots or stems, but never the leaves.
 I can't speak to how big of a difference this actually makes, but Chez Pim scoffs at the idea of adding cilantro leaves or any other herbs to Thai green curry paste, and I will blindly follow her advice.
 She's been my number one source for learning how to make Thai food, and I've never been let down.
 Her Pad Thai tutorial was an absolute game changer for me.

 As for topping, however, leave the cilantro in the fridge.
 Thai basil is the best tasting and most authentic herb for garnishing the finished curry.
 Italian basil can work in a pinch, but its in your best interest to seek out the Thai stuff.

-So that just about covers the paste, now lets talk about making the actual curry.
+So that just about covers the Thai green curry paste, now lets talk about making the actual curry.
 The hard part is done.
 Woohoo!